canada-ca/Open_First_Whitepaper/en/6_Open_Culture.md

 To become open by default, government will require changes to the policies, practices, and the culture of the institution.

 Governments around the world have adopted open source practices, including the release of open data, the use of open source software, and the sharing of knowledge with other public and private institutions.
-All of these efforts have helped to foster a culture of openness within the GC.
+All of these efforts have helped to foster a culture of openness within the Government of Canada (GC).
 However, this has been limited to particular practices and domains.

 An Open First approach will affect not only the technologists, but will affect everyone from the procurement officers to the politicians as well as everyone else in-between.
 As such, there needs to be an improved understanding for when and where the GC leverages open source tools and adopts open source practices.